Remembering designer and guru, Professor Vikas Satwalekar

 The 1950s and 60s, the Mad Men decades, are often regarded as the gateway to the golden era of graphic design.
 Creativity soared, brilliant work became a habit and design gurus, who are worshipped even today, were born.
 While this was the story in the West, in India, these were the years when the seeds of design as a profession were being sown.
 However, this period did give birth to some of the brightest Indian designers who worked towards building identities, systems and structures of our developing nation.
 One such designer from the first postgraduate batch of National Institute of Design (NID) is Vikas Satwalekar, the man behind the iconic identities of Doordarshan, Hindustan Lever, Mother Dairy, TISS and many more.

 Satwalekar started teaching undergraduate designers towards the end of his post graduation and continued teaching for decades, retiring as the director of NID.
-Academia aside, he also designed many iconic identities, communication projects, and exhibitions such as Discovery of India (that still runs in Nehru center Mumbai).
+Academia aside, he also designed many iconic identities, communication projects, and exhibitions such as Discovery of India that still runs in Mumbai’s Nehru Centre.

-In this feature, however, we will concentrate on his contribution in creating some of the most iconic and eternal identities in India.
+In this feature, however, I will concentrate on his contribution in creating some of the most iconic and eternal identities in India.
 And one such identity is Doordarshan’s identity.

 Doordarshan, one of the largest broadcasting organizations in India, initially worked as a part of the All India Radio (AIR).
 In April 1976, television was separated from radio and the director-general of Doordarshan approached NID to create a logo for the organization in about 10 days.
 “Faculty members from NID worked on a few options, and they were good, but I kept having this nagging feeling that something was lacking,” Satwalekar said.
 Ideas from a design project running in another class but unrelated to Doordarshan were added in the pool.
 “I felt they were ideas that could work,” he said.

-After a few years Doordarshan was launching a number of channels like DD Metro, DD sports, and many regional channels.
+A few years later, Doordarshan launched a number of channels like DD Metro, DD sports, and many regional channels.
 NID was again approached by then director-general of Doordarshan, R Basu, who wanted to create an identity for all the channels.
 Satwalekar took over the project of revamping Doordarshan’s identity.
 “We decided that we will not tamper with the original symbol, just modify it without changing the concept,” he said.
 A gradation in the logo was introduced, and colour scheme was created for the eight channels, announcement programs and other identities.
 Animator Nina Sabnani created two signature animation films.
+Even decades later, Doordarshan’s logo has retained its form and concept.
+With popularisation of television, it became one of the most recognised and popular symbols.

 Satwalekar also designed the famous Mother Dairy logo.
 Dr Verghese Kurien came to NID with two or three projects in mind, one of which was the bulk milk vending machine, and the other was the identity for Mother Dairy.
 This was the time when Operation Flood was the ubiquitous phrase.
-“I started thinking about what is the genesis of a flood.
-It all starts with a drop.
+“I started thinking about the genesis of a flood—it all starts with a drop.
 And then I studied the milk drop,” he said.

-Satwalekar took inspiration from the incredible photograph of a drop of milk falling on the surface and bouncing up and is totally round.
+Satwalekar took inspiration from the incredible photograph of a perfectly circular drop of milk falling on the surface and bouncing up.
 It was clicked using a high-speed camera by Massachusetts Institute of Technology.
 “The Mother Dairy symbol is a drop, and then there is an arc inside,” he said.
-After about three months, Satwalekar showed his design to Dr Kurian who commented, “I told you that I was dreaming of a flood of milk in the country.
+After about three months, Satwalekar showed his design to Dr Kurian who commented in his signature wry sense of humour, “I told you that I was dreaming of a flood of milk in the country.
 And what you have given me is a drop.”
-But eventually it was adopted.
+Of course, the logo was adopted and was in use for long.

 In 1975, Satwalekar and his team made a corporate presentation to be presented by Mother Dairy at the World Dairy Congress in Delhi.
-Well known animator and director of the time, Ishu Patel, created an animation to explain the concept of Operation Flood, with a focus on pasteurisation of milk.
-NID had just started garments and apparel design program, and the students also designed the uniforms for the workers.
+Well known animator and director of the time, Ishu Patel, created an animation to explain the concept of Operation Flood, focusing on pasteurisation of milk.
+NID had just started garments and apparel design program, and the students also designed the uniforms for the workers at the cooperative.

 After graduating in English literature from Xavier’s College in 1964, Satwalekar had decided on joining NID.
 “I had anyways decided that I have to be a graphic designer,” he remembered.
 He was 19 then.